-Be advised that all packages that are submitted to the Office by mail, commercial carrier, or courier will be screened for the presence of anthrax and other deadly contaminants.
-This screening will delay examination the delivery of the registration materials (i.e., the application, filing fee, and deposit copy(ies)), and, in some cases, it could possibly damage the deposit copy(ies), which may cause additional delays.
-For more information on thethis screening procedure, see Chapter 1500, Section 1508.6.
+Be advised that all packages that are submitted to the Office by mail will be screened for the presence of anthrax and other deadly contaminants.
+This screening will delay examination of the registration materials (i.e., the application, filing fee, and deposit copy(ies)) and, in some cases, it could possibly damage the deposit copy(ies), which may cause additional delays.
+For more information on the screening procedure, see Chapter 1500, Section 1508.6.
+Delivery of Mail to the Copyright Office (www.copyright.gov/mail.html).